Cat Not Eating? How To Tell If He Might Be Sick | Picky or Sick

 Cats require more protein and specific amino acids— among other nutritional requirements — compared to other animals.

-Prolonged poor food intake in cats can lead to:
+Prolonged poor food intake in cats can impact:

 Is your cat losing weight?